Deep thermalization under charge-conserving quantum dynamics: Analytical results

-Both of these have the same form of a thermal equilibrium charge distribution with the same value of $z = e^{\beta\mu}$.
+Both of these have the same form of a thermal equilibrium charge distribution with the same value of the fugacity $z = e^{\beta\mu}$.
 Qualitatively, this means that $Q_A$ and $Q_B$ separately follow (uncorrelated) thermal equilibrium distributions, and measuring $Q_B$ does not give us any information about $Q_A$.

-It follows that the density matrices used in the GSE construction, Eq.~\eqref{eq:rho_bar}, are given by
+It follows that the density matrices used in the GSE construction, Eq.~\eqref{eq:maxrev_rhonu}, are given by

-where we used the fact that ${\rm Tr}(\hat{\Pi}_{Q_A}) = \binom{N_A}{Q_A}$.
-Since all the density matrices $\{ \bar{\rho}_{A,p}(Q_B) \}$ are equal, independent of $Q_B$, the GSE in this case reduces to the simple Scrooge ensemble induced by the thermal equilibrium state $e^{\beta\mu\hat{Q}_A}$.
+Since all the density matrices $\{ \rho_\nu \}$ are equal, independent of $\nu$, we have a {\it single} equivalence class $[\nu]$ in this case, comprising all measurement outcomes.
+The GSE then reduces to the simple Scrooge ensemble induced by the thermal equilibrium state $e^{\beta\mu\hat{Q}_A}$.
 In the special case of infinite temperature (or zero chemical potential, $\beta\mu=0$), the Scrooge ensemble further reduces to the Haar ensemble over the {entire} Hilbert space of $A$.
 We comment further on the significance of this result in relation to `charge-non-revealing' measurements below.